asselstine/solidity-upgrade-patterns/README.md

 This means that function signatures [must be unique](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/helpers/upgradable-contracts.js#L12) across any contracts that are registered with the Resolver.
 This also means that the registered contracts must share the same storage shape, because [EtherRouter](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/EtherRouter.sol) instances that point to this Resolver will take on the behaviour of all the registered contract functions.

-A Resolver that contains a set of Colony contracts is registered and versioned with the ColonyNetwork contract using the [`addColonyVersion()`](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/ColonyNetwork.sol#L153) method.
+The set of contracts for an individual colony are registered with a Resolver then that resolver is registered as a version in the ColonyNetwork contract using the [`addColonyVersion()`](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/ColonyNetwork.sol#L153) method.

 ```solidity
 contract ColonyNetwork is ColonyNetworkStorage {